hieuvp/learning-python/advanced-tutorials/exception-handling/README.md

 <br />

-Sometimes we don't want exceptions to completely stop the program.
-<br />We might want to do something special when an exception is raised.
+Sometimes we don't want exceptions to completely stop the program, we might want to do something special when an exception is raised.
 <br />This is done in a `try`/`except` block:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=example.py) -->